psilvaricardo/springboot-microservices-2022/README.md

 ## SpringBoot Microservices Level 2: Fault Tolerance and Resilience

 - The very first change as part of level 2, we will start using themoviedb.org API to get movie information, this is live movie information, this is an external existing API, this is a proof of concept on how points of failure can be introduced to the system by making an external call.
 The more external interactions you have, the more failures you may have.
+- **Scenario 1: Service goes down**
+  - Solution: You don't want your application go down if one microservice goes down.
+Run multiple instances of the same microservice.
+As a workaround, you can run multiple instances on a different machines (or same machine on different port --not recommended, only for dev environment setup).
+When you create multiple instances of the same service with Eureka, it does round-robin as part of discovery service to handle equal distribution of the load.
+- **Scenario 2: Service is slow:**
+  - This is a bigger problem, we can try to add Timeouts and Threads (multi-threading) support can be handy to fix this issue.
+  - Solution (in fault tolerance, this is the circuit breaker pattern):
+    - Its basic function is to interrupt current flow after a fault is detected:
+    - 1. The microservice which is calling/orchestrating the other mss should detect when something is wrong.
+    - 2. Take temporary steps to avoid the situation getting worse, like take a break and stop calling it.
+    - 3. Deactivate the "problem" component so that it does not affect downstream components.
+  - When the Circuit breaker be turned ON:
+    - Last N requests to consider for the decision
+    - How many of those should fail?
+    - Timeout duration
+  - When the Circuit breaker be turned OFF:
+    - How long after the circuit trip to try again?
+    -
+    -

 ## SpringBoot Microservices Level 3: Microservice configuration